-Taking users’ privacy to a new level, Apple has put the ‘App Privacy’ report feature in iOS 15.2 beta that will allow users to see what sort of personal data apps have accessed on their iPhones.
+Taking users’ privacy to a new level, Apple has put the ‘App Privacy’ report feature in the iOS 15.2 beta, allowing users to see what personal data apps have accessed on their iPhones.

 The ‘App Privacy’ report will show which app has access to your sensitive information like location, photos, camera, microphone, and contacts across the last seven days.